 In amongst a host of actors and actresses playing at being characters in the Middle Ages, Daker’s Irongron seems by far the most authentic.
 While others look like they might be having to take half a second to think about speaking the lines as written, Daker puts in a truly Shakespearean performance.
 The lines roll off his tongue as if he really was Irongron, each sentence spoken with absolute conviction and command.

 And what makes it better is that these two actors – each playing a character from the absolute opposite ends of the scale – are put together as an odd couple.
 And it works so well; so much so that I’d have loved it if they’d had their own sitcom.
 One strength of Robert Holmes’s writing is his ability to put odd couples together, whether it’s Morgus & Stotts in the Caves of Androzani, or perhaps his most famous double act, Jago & Lightfoot in the Talons of Weng Chiang.
-But Lynx & Irongron is probably his best.
+But Lynx & Irongron could be his best.

 As I said earlier, Sarah makes her first appearance in this one, and she starts off well.
 The longer she lasts in the show she becomes very much a ‘Doctor Who Girl’ like those who have come before and after her, but here – as the strong-willed and independent journalist – she makes for a refreshing change from Jo Grant.